kurtjacobsdev/torch2ios/README.md

 Included is a simple demo of the usage, see xor.lua.

 Also added are API to access the binary file format on iOS.
 See iOSClient.
+Namespace for the iOS to Torch7 support will follow THES (Torch Embedded Systems) tag.